-On September 15, 2022, NCR Corporation (now known as NCR Voyix Corporation or "Voyix," and referred to as "NCR" prior to the Separation), announced its plan to separate its businesses into two distinct, publicly traded companies, whereby NCR would execute a spin-off to NCR shareholders of its self-service banking, network, and telecommunications and technology businesses (previously referred to as NCR Atleos or NCR ATMCo), (the "Spin-off" or "Separation").
+On September 15, 2022, NCR Corporation (now known as NCR Voyix Corporation or "Voyix," and referred to as "NCR" prior to the Separation), announced its plan to separate its businesses into two distinct, publicly traded companies, whereby NCR would execute a spin-off to NCR stockholders of its self-service banking, network, and telecommunications and technology businesses (previously referred to as NCR Atleos or NCR ATMCo), (the "Spin-off" or "Separation").
 On September 22, 2023, the Board of Directors of NCR authorized the Spin-off of Atleos, which was completed on October 16, 2023.
 Prior to October 16, 2023, the Company was wholly owned by NCR.

-On September 27, 2023, and in connection with the Spin-off, the Company issued \$1,350 million of senior secured 9.50% notes due in 2029 and entered into a senior secured \$835 million term loan facility due in 2028, a senior secured \$750 million term loan facility due in 2029 and a \$500 million senior secured revolving credit facility, which was undrawn at the Spin-off date.
-The Company used the aggregate proceeds received from the issuance of the senior secured notes and the term loan facility, as well as cash on-hand, to make a net distribution payment of \$2,996 million to Voyix in consideration for the net assets contributed to Atleos.
+On September 27, 2023, and in connection with the Spin-off, the Company executed senior secured notes and term loan facilities and used the aggregate proceeds of \$2,894 million received from the issuance of the senior secured notes and the term loan facilities, as well as cash on-hand, to make a net distribution payment of \$2,996 million to Voyix in consideration for the net assets contributed to Atleos.
+Refer to Note 5, "Debt Obligations", for additional information on our current outstanding debt.

-The Spin-off was achieved by means of a pro-rata distribution of all of Atleos' common stock to Voyix's shareholders at the close of business on October 2, 2023 ("Record Date") (collectively, the "Distribution").
+The Spin-off was achieved by means of a pro-rata distribution of all of Atleos' common stock to Voyix's stockholders at the close of business on October 2, 2023 ("Record Date") (collectively, the "Distribution").
 Each holder of Voyix's common stock received one share of Atleos' common stock for every two shares of Voyix's common stock held as of the Record Date.
 Upon completion of the Distribution, on October 17, 2023, the Company commenced trading as an independent public company under the ticker symbol "NATL" on the New York Stock Exchange ("NYSE").
 Following the Distribution, Voyix does not beneficially own any shares of Atleos common stock and no longer consolidates Atleos with Voyix's financial results.